Skip to content

 • Foundry for a CLI-focused experience with built-in scripting and testing features

 The contracts and deployment steps remain the same regardless of your preferred tool.
-The key is to ensure you have the necessary TestNet funds and are deploying to the right networks.
+The key is to ensure you have the necessary Testnet funds and are deploying to the right networks.

 Repository Setup